Edmond La Beaume Cherbonnier

 The Rev. Edmond La Beaume Cherbonnier (February 11, 1918 – March 7, 2017) was an American scholar in the field of religious studies.
 He served as Professor of Religion at Trinity College, Connecticut, and as a deacon in the Episcopal Church.
 He is known for his work on Christianity, analyzing idolatry and distinctions between mystical and biblical thought, his efforts on developing and advancing religious studies, and for founding the Religion Department at Trinity College in 1955.

 Early life

 Edmond Cherbonnier was born on February 11, 1918, in Saint Louis, Missouri.
-His father, Edward Goodwin Cherbonnier, was a vice president of the Ralston Purina Company.
+His father, Edward Goodwin Cherbonnier, was a vice president of Ralston Purina.

 After graduation from St. Louis Country Day School, Cherbonnier entered Harvard University, where he majored in geology.
 In 1939, he received the degree of Bachelor of Arts cum laude.
 During his undergraduate years, when associated with Harvard’s Winthrop House, (one of twelve undergraduate residences) he was elected President of the Phillips Brooks House Association (a student-run public service organization).
 He was a member of the Winthrop House Committee and the Harvard Glee Club, and an active participant for several years in social service work at the Phillips Brooks House Association.